 Carrot soup with parsnips, ginger, and lime is a quick, delicious, healthy, and budget-friendly meatless soup perfectly served with rolls and butter or crackers.
 Garnish with sour cream, shredded old cheddar, spring onion, chives, or fresh parsley.

 - 2 medium parsnips peeled and cut into medallions or cubes

 - 1lb of carrots peeled and chopped or baby carrots

 - 1 can of coconut milk

 - juice of 2 limes

 - Fresh parsley or spring onion for garnish

-- In a large pot add coconut milk, carrots, parsnips, salt, pepper, ginger, spring onion, and chicken broth.
+- Add coconut milk, carrots, parsnips, salt, pepper, ginger, spring onion, and chicken broth in a large pot.

-- Remove from the heat then add the whipping cream, butter, lime juice
+- Remove from the heat, then add the whipping cream, butter, and lime juice.

-- Taste for flavour salt and pepper and add more if needed
+- Taste for flavor salt and pepper and add more if needed

 Another variation is to add chopped tomatoes and paprika or pepper flakes to create a spicy carrot tomato soup.